andreas-kupries/aktive/doc-internal/spec-language.md

 Note that for an operator specification using variables each variable is also available as a code block of the same name.

-When using both code blocks and last-minute templating the code blocks are inserted first, before the keys from the last-minute templating.
+When using both code blocks and last-minute templating the code blocks are resolved first, before the keys from the last-minute templating.

 ###### `FIELDS`, `RFIELDS`